Italian Americans: Newark

 In its heyday, Seventh Avenue in Newark was one of the largest Little Italy neighborhoods in the U.S., with a population of 30,000, in an area of less than a square mile.
 The center of life in the neighborhood was St. Lucy's Church, founded by Italian immigrants in 1891.
 Throughout the year, St. Lucy's and other churches sponsored processions in honor of saints that became community events.
 The most famous procession was the Feast of St. Gerard, but there were also great feasts for Our Lady of Mt.
 Carmel, Our Lady of Snow, the Assumption, and St. Rocco.
-Joe DiMaggio loved the restaurants of Seventh Avenue so much that he would take the New York Yankees to Newark to show them "real Italian food".
-Frank Sinatra had bread from Giordano's Bakery sent to him every week until his death, no matter where in the world he was.
-New York Yankees catcher Rick Cerone also grew up in the First Ward.
 One of the nation's largest Italian newspapers, The Italian Tribune, was founded on Seventh Avenue.
-Seventh Avenue produced stars such as Joe Pesci and Frankie Valli of the Four Seasons.
-Congressman Peter Rodino, Chairman of the House Judiciary Committee during its impeachment proceedings against Richard Nixon was a native of the First Ward as well.
 Seventh Avenue was notoriously devastated by urban renewal efforts during the 1950s.
 Eighth Avenue was obliterated by the city council, scattering the Italian American residents.
 Most of its businesses never recovered.
 The construction of Interstate 280 also served to cut the neighborhood off from the rest of the city.
 After the devastating urban renewal, some of the First Ward's Italians stayed in the neighborhood, while others migrated to other Newark neighborhoods like Broadway, Roseville and the Ironbound.